 So the day and the year have been central to Christian worship from the earliest times; the Office structured the day and the Calendar structured the year.
 Here, I wish to talk about the Calendar in the light of the ecological movement.

-We see four kinds of celebration in the Calendar.
+We see four kinds of item in the Calendar.

-First, there are the celebrations of saints.
-Every day of the year has at least one saint, and very often more than one.
+First, there are the celebrations.
+Famous people, for instance, that the Church feels worth remembering: in the Anglican prayer book, every day of the year has at least one such 'saint', and very often more than one.
 Generally these reflect an important date in the saint’s life: usually their death, but occasionally their birth or conversion.
-In the same category are the more modern celebrations of ‘Special’ Sundays, such as Racial Justice Sunday.
-They are important in themselves, but they don’t help with the ecological view of the Church calendar.
+Mot just people, though: in the same category are the more modern celebrations of ‘Special’ Sundays, Sundays that celebrate topics: such as Racial Justice Sunday.
+They are important in themselves, but they don’t help with training or preserving truth.
 We needn’t refer to them again.

-Second, there are a small number of unusual feasts celebrating isolated doctrines or concepts: for example Trinity Sunday, Corpus Christi (Thursday after Trinity), Holy Cross (14 September).
+Second, there are a small number of unusual feasts celebrating isolated doctrines or concepts: for example Trinity Sunday (Sunday after Whitsunday), Corpus Christi (Thursday after Trinity), Holy Cross (14 September).

 Third, there is a cycle of feasts relating to the life (biblical or traditional) of Mary the mother of Jesus.
 This cycle is called the "Calendar of Mary".
 This extends throughout the year.
 Naturally it is more important and more extensive in those traditions which give high honour to Mary, such as the Roman Catholic or the Orthodox traditions, but a few have sometimes crept into even strongly Protestant usage: Epiphany and Candlemas (Feast of the Purification of Mary) for example, no doubt both because they are Biblical and because they can be regarded as relating to Jesus rather than to Mary (so that for example Candlemas becomes the Feast of the Presentation of Jesus in the Temple).

-Fourth, there is a cycle of feasts relating to the life of Christ, extending from the Feast of the Conception (Lady Day, on 25 March obviously) past Christmas on 25 December, through Good Friday, Easter Sunday, Ascension Day and finally Whitsunday (often nowadays wrongly called Pentecost) when the Church was sealed with the Holy Spirit as the Body of Christ.
+Fourth, and far and away the most important, there is a cycle of feasts relating to the life of Christ, extending from the Feast of the Conception (Lady Day, on 25 March obviously) past Christmas on 25 December, through Good Friday, Easter Sunday, Ascension Day and finally Whitsunday (often nowadays wrongly called Pentecost) when the Church was sealed with the Holy Spirit as the Body of Christ.

 It is the Cross that is central to Christian worship.
 It is the Cross that gives meaning and value to each individual, so that each individual is worth saving.
 It is the Cross gives meaning and value to our world, so that the world is worth saving.
 If, for example, the Cross ceases to be central and the world is put in its place, well, why bother?
 We are forced to agree with Groucho Marx: "Why should I care about posterity?
 What's posterity ever done for me?"
 Therefore however much or little of this cycle each denomination preserves, Christmas and Easter are the key points, the pivotal dates of the Christian year around which the year and the sections of the year swing.